Tim Logush: High school and college

 Logush grew up in a suburb of St. Louis, Missouri and attended Mercy High School, graduating in 1971.
 In 1971, he played for St. Louis Kutis S.C., winning the National Amateur Cup with them.
 He then entered St. Louis University where he played on the men's soccer team from 1971 to 1974.
 The Billikens won the 1972 and 1973 NCAA championships.
 He finished his collegiate career with twenty-four goals and twenty-two assists.
 He was inducted into the St. Louis Billikens Hall of Fame in 2007.

+Logush was an important part of the Billikens' success in the early 1970s under head coach Harry Keough.
+His four-year playing career produced 70 points (24G, 22A), placing him 20th on SLU's prestigious all-time scoring list.

 Professional

 The Seattle Sounders of the North American Soccer League (NASL) drafted Logush.
 He spent the 1975 season in Seattle, seeing time in only four games.
 He then returned to St. Louis where he played for St. Louis Kutis S.C.
 In 1977, he signed with the New Jersey Americans of the American Soccer League.

 In 1980 he was contracted to play with ASL expansion team the Phoenix Fire, but the team folded in pre-season.

 He finished his professional career in 1981 with the Indianapolis Daredevils.